 Measures of student progress on learning goals set between the educator and evaluator for the school year;

-Statewide growth measure(s) where available, including the MCAS Student Growth Percentile and the Massachusetts English Proficiency Assessment (MEPA); and
+Statewide growth measure(s) where available, including the MCAS Student Growth Percentile and the Massachusetts English proficiency assessment ; and

-District-determined Measure(s) of student learning comparable across grade or subject district-wide.
+Common assessments of student learning, growth, and achievement.

 For educators whose primary role is not as a classroom teacher, the appropriate measures of the educator's contribution to student learning, growth, and achievement set by the district.